 This publication is available for purchase in both print and online versions.
-Download the spec-kit-purchase-options-2013.pdf for complete pricing and purchase options information.
+Download the spec-kit-purchase-options-2014.pdf

 on the ARL Digital Publications website.

-image © Julian BurgessARL invites participation in the ClimateQUAL survey in 2013.
+image © Julian BurgessARL invites participation in the ClimateQUAL survey in 2014–2015.
 The online survey collects information about: (a) library staff perceptions of the organization’s commitment to the principles of diversity, (b) staff perceptions of organizational policies and procedures, and (c) staff attitudes.
 The survey addresses such issues as diversity, teamwork, learning, fairness, current managerial practices, and staff attitudes and beliefs.

 Countries of LibQUAL+ARL invites libraries to join the global assessment community of LibQUAL+ by registering for the 2015 LibQUAL+ survey.